automatiko-io/automatiko-examples/README.md

 Additionally there is a dedicated User Registration example that is tailored to run on Google CloudRun, see  [User Registration on Google CloudRun](user-registration-gcp-cloudrun)

+A more advanced scenario that includes also the interaction with other services and functions that workflow can correlated events from can be found [omboarding](omboarding)

 ## Support incidents